Vidali-Espisato/CodeDaddiesList/README.md

 # CodeDaddies_List

-A more prettier clone to criagslist.com using Python - Django and BeautifulSoup for scraping datafrom the site.
+A more prettier clone to criagslist.com using Python - Django and BeautifulSoup for scraping data from the site.